Free Ohio State Records Search: Divorce, Warrants, Arrests

 Ohio Vital Records & Statistics Information

 Vital records in Ohio usually consist of heirloom birth certificates, fetal death records, adoption records, divorce records, marriage records, and death records.
-As of late, there are about 11,800,000 people who live in Ohio.7

 This portion of the article focuses on only death, birth, marriage, and divorce certificates.

 Can I View Anyone’s Vital Records in Ohio?
-(Including Free Divorce Records in Ohio)

 Unlike many states, birth, death, marriage, and divorce records are open to the public in Ohio.
 But, if someone wants to protect children, business information, or domestic violence victims, they can request to seal their divorce records.8